 The painter no longer captures a perfect view of the place – a photograph or a film could do that – now the challenge for the artist was to somehow represent the constructed, experienced essence of a place using a series of formal relationships that the subject suggested to him.

 The “harmony” that Cézanne talked about finds expression in Picasso’s works in Horta de Ebro in “a structure that speaks to the imagination” (Pierre Daix).

-When Picasso and his companion Fernande Olivier returned in the autumn of 1909, they moved down from the hill of Montmartre and the Bateau Lavoir studios on Rue Ravignon (point 2 on the upper Montmartre walk) to this studio.
+When Picasso and his companion Fernande Olivier returned to Paris in the autumn of 1909, they moved down from the hill of Montmartre and the Bateau Lavoir studios on Rue Ravignon (point 2 on the upper Montmartre walk) to this studio.

 Picasso’s art dealers